 - 1. The Chief of Police shall report annually to the Board on progress in meeting the OPS multi-year Accessibility Plan. - 2.
-The Chief of Police shall ensure that the OPS, as an obligated large organization under the AODA, files the accessibility report required under subsection 14(1) of the Act with a director (appointed under section 30 of the AODA by the Deputy Minister) every three years, with the first report being due as of December 31, 2014.
-The Chief of Police shall also submit the accessibility report to the Board.
+The Board Executive Director shall ensure that the accessibility report required under subsection 14(1) of the AODA for an obligated large organization is filed with a director (appointed under section 30 of the AODA by the Deputy Minister) in accordance with the schedule set out in the IASR.